JorgeyGari/clean-uc3m-typst-template/check-attributes.typ

   // Check allowed languages

-  if (language != "en" and language != "de") {
+  if (language != "en" and language != "de" and language != "es") {
     panic("Language is invalid.
-Specify 'en' for English or 'de' for German in the 'language' attribute of the template.")
+Specify 'en' for English, 'de' for German, or 'es' for Spanish in the 'language' attribute of the template.")
   }